-[&]quot;There has been no significant change in the financial position or financial performance of Aareal Bank AG and its subsidiaries since 31 December 2022, noting that significant uncertainties with respect to the impact of the war in the Ukraine and the Covid-19 pandemic still exist as described in "Risk Factors - A. Risk Factors relating to Aareal Bank AG - 3.
-Risks related to the Issuer's business activities and industry - Risks specific for Structured Property Financing, including risks relating to Covid-19/Coronavirus and risks relating to the war in Ukraine"."
+"There has been no significant change in the financial position or financial performance of Aareal Bank AG and its subsidiaries since 31 March 2023, noting that significant uncertainties with respect to the impact of the war in the Ukraine and risks relating to monetary policy tightening exist as described in "Risk Factors - A. Risk Factors relating to Aareal Bank AG - 3.
+Risks related to the Issuer's business activities and industry - Risks specific for Structured Property Financing, including risks relating to the war in Ukraine and to monetary policy tightening"."